Mindfulness as a Foundation for Healing

 —Buddha

-In other words, don’t take anyone else’s word for it— not your teacher, parent, friend, or famous person.
-Your Interpretation is most important.
-Your experience is unique and developing trust in yourself will take you further down the path then just taking another person’s word for it.
+In other words, don’t take anyone else’s word for it—not your teacher, parent, friend, or famous person.
+Your interpretation is most important.
+Your experience is unique, and developing trust in yourself will take you further down the path than just taking another person’s word for it.

-Meditation works because of the element of direct experience.
-Not because you read about it in a book or because google or AI said it’s true, but because you experienced it to be true yourself.
+Meditation Works Because of the Element of Direct Experience.
+Not because you read about it in a book or because Google or AI said it’s true, but because you experienced it to be true yourself.
+This is the essence of direct experience.

 Here’s my favorite example:

 Say, you’ve heard that the new Italian restaurant has the most delicious stuffed artichoke.
-You may have heard this rumor, but you still can’t necessarily vouch for it, nor are you able to fully understand the qualities that make it the best artichoke, because you haven’t tasted or experienced it yet.
+You may have heard this rumor, but you still can’t necessarily vouch for it, nor can you fully understand the qualities that make it the best artichoke—because you haven’t tasted or experienced it yet.

-You get to the restaurant and the waiter is escorting you to your table and as you walk through the restaurant you see others enjoying the artichoke.
-Licking their lips and exclaiming, “What a delicious artichoke!
+You get to the restaurant, and the waiter escorts you to your table.
+Walking through, you see others enjoying the artichoke, licking their lips and exclaiming, “What a delicious artichoke!
 This is the best artichoke I’ve ever had!”

-It must be.
+It must be good.
 But you’re still not in the “in-club.”
-You can’t say with the same clarity and conviction the artichoke is the best.
-You’ve heard it was the best, you’ve witnessed others enjoying it as if it is the best, but you only have second-hand knowledge to confirm the truth.
-As of now, its still someone else’s truth and not your own.
+You can’t say with the same clarity and conviction that the artichoke is the best.
+You’ve heard it was the best and witnessed others enjoying it as if it is the best, but you only have second-hand knowledge to confirm the truth.
+As of now, it’s still someone else’s truth—not your own.

 Finally, you order the artichoke.
-It comes to your table and you take the first bite.
-Ah, now you understand— You’ve tasted its splendor and some deep knowing inside sparks with realization that it’s the best artichoke ever.
+It arrives, and you take the first bite.
+Ah, now you understand.
+You’ve tasted its splendor, and some deep knowing inside sparks with the realization that it really is the best artichoke ever.

-Now you too can tell others about it.
-They can take your word for it, but you wouldn’t even want them to— you know they can only know for sure once they taste it.
+Now, you, too, can tell others about it.
+They can take your word for it, but you wouldn’t even want them to—because you know they can only truly understand once they taste it themselves.

 Meditation requires much more commitment than just tasting something.
-While it is very possible to experience deep insights the first time you sit, or in any individual session, it is a gradual building process to tame the unruly nature of the mind in order to adequately plumb the depths of your own psychological constructs.
+While it’s possible to experience deep insights during the first session or in any individual session, it’s a gradual building process to tame the unruly nature of the mind and delve into the depths of your psychological constructs.

 But the benefits start accumulating right away.
-As you recalibrate your relationship with your internal world, your external world starts to recalibrate as well.
-A beautiful symbiosis of change occurs as the changes you are making within yourself starts to attract new energy and opportunities in your life.
+As you recalibrate your relationship with your internal world, your external world also starts to recalibrate.
+A beautiful symbiosis of change occurs as the transformations within you begin to attract new energy and opportunities in your life.

-Mindfulness is being at peace with what is.
-You may have to surf feelings of agitation, boredom, or aversion as you practice with love, ease and equanimity, but as your practice grows, insights into your own human nature will start to reveal themselves, and a healing process will unfold naturally.
+Mindfulness means being at peace with what is.
+You may have to surf feelings of agitation, boredom, or aversion as you practice with love, ease, and equanimity, but as your practice grows, insights into your own nature will start to reveal themselves, and healing will unfold naturally.

 At first, we need to let the mud settle and allow the water to clear through the discipline of concentration.
-Then, we can see into the true nature of things at much subtler level.
-These insights are gems of wisdom that while universal, are also profoundly personal.
+Then, we can see the true nature of things on a much subtler level.
+These insights are gems of wisdom that, while universal, are also profoundly personal.

-Meditation is a very simple practice that tends to get overcomplicated.
-Here, we break it down into three steps to allow it to feel accessible to anyone.
+Meditation is a simple practice, but it’s often overcomplicated.
+Here, we break it down into three steps to keep it accessible to anyone.

 1) Take Your Seat

-While it sounds easy enough, the first point is often the hardest.
+While it sounds easy enough, this is often the hardest step.
 It’s common to come up with a laundry list of reasons not to sit:

-Have you considered that taking 5-20 minutes for yourself to meditate could make doing all those things a lot less stressful?
-Time is not fixed!
-When you carve out time for yourself, it’s common to get more things done with greater efficacy.
+But have you considered that taking 5-20 minutes for yourself to meditate could make all those things a lot less stressful?
+Time isn’t fixed!
+When you carve out time for yourself, it’s common to get more done with greater ease.

 The Dalai Lama knew this when he said in a TV interview, “I usually meditate 1 hour a day, but on really busy days, I meditate 2 hours.”